adaptivelab/adaptivelab.github.com/pages/security.md

 Services like [Passpack](https://www.passpack.com/) and [1Password](https://agilebits.com/onepassword) allow us to use very complicated, large passwords, unique to each account, which makes them very secure.
 Not even we can remember our passwords!

 When the sad day arrives that someone leaves, it's a good idea to go through a checklist of tasks related to relinquishing access to all company-related accounts and services.
 Something similar gets carried out at the end of individual projects, following that policy of least privilege.

-Puppet similarly controls configuration centrally, effectively relinquishing the required secret information to the nodes that need it, through a system of authentication.
-There's still a need to have a backup of that secret information somewhere, in the event that the centrally managed store of info goes down and it needs to be reset.